Resampling-based multi-resolution false discovery exceedance control: Single-step procedure

 This supremum is always a real number, which follows from the fact that for all small enough $t$, the fraction in \eqref{eqdefsg} is $m/m=1$ and for all large enough $t$, the fraction is $0/(0\vee 1)=0$.
 Let $q=q(X)$ be the $(1-\alpha)$-quantile of the values $s_g$, $g\in \G$ --- more precisely,

-The following theorem --- see Section \ref{appproofs} for proofs --- states that if we use $q$ as the rejection threshold, then we have FDX control.
+The following theorem --- see the Supplementary Material for proofs --- states that if we use $q$ as the rejection threshold, then we have FDX control.
 The intuition behind this is the following.
 For $t\in \reals$ and $g\in \G$, $R(t,gX)$ can be seen as a conservative estimate of the number of false positives $V(t,X)$ \citp[this is the intuition behind the SAM methodology, see][]{tusher2001significance,hemerik2018false}.
 Hence, ${R(t,gX)}/{R(t,X)\vee 1}$ can be seen as a conservative estimate of $FDP(t,X)$.
 This means that $s_g$ can be seen as an estimate of the largest threshold $t$ for which $FDP(t,X) >\gamma$.
 Thus, beyond $s_g$, the FDP is estimated to be at most $\gamma$.
 Finally, to have $(1-\alpha)100\%$ confidence, the method takes the $(1-\alpha)$ quantile of the values $s_g$.
-The actual reasoning is more complex, but that is the basic intuition.
+The actual reasoning is much more complex; the required proof is much longer than e.g. the proofs in \citt{hemerik2019permutation}.
+What makes the argument difficult is that it does not rely on \emph{candidate envelopes} that are independent of the data.
+This is further explained in the Supplementary Material.

-The theorem does not only guarantee FDX control, but also that with probability $1-\alpha$, simultaneously over all $t\geq q$, we have $FDP(t)\leq \gamma$.
+The theorem does not only guarantee FDX control, but ensures multi-resolution FDX control: with probability $1-\alpha$, simultaneously over all $t\geq q$, we have $FDP(t)\leq \gamma$.
 Since the FDP bounds that the procedure provides are all $\gamma$ (roughly speaking), the method allows for relatively easy reporting of results: given $T_1,...,T_m$, if we simply know $q$, then all FDP statements follow from it.
-When desired, these FDP statements about the sets $\R(t)$, $t\geq q$, can be expanded to \emph{any} subsets of hypotheses using interpolation, as already covered in e.g. \citet{blanchard2020post}.
+When desired, the FDP statements about the sets $\R(t)$, $t\geq q$, can be expanded to \emph{any} subsets of hypotheses using \emph{interpolation}, as already covered in e.g. \citt{blanchard2020post}.
+Interpolation is also behind e.g. \citt{van2004augmentation} and \citt{farcomeni2009generalized} and all-resolutions inference methods for neuroimaging \citp{blain2022notip, andreella2023permutation}.